- Coronavirus (COVID-19) Infection Survey

-We know the specificity of our test must be very close to 100% as the low number of positive tests in our study means that specificity would be very high even if all positives were false.
-For example, in the most recent six-week period (31 July to 10 September), 159 of the 208,730 total samples tested positive.
-Even if all these positives were false, specificity would still be 99.92%.
+We know the specificity of our test must be very close to 100% as the low number of positive tests in our study over the summer of 2020 means that specificity would be very high even if all positives were false.
+For example, in the six-week period from 31 July to 10 September 2020, 159 of the 208,730 total samples tested positive.
+Even if all these positives were false, specificity would still be above 99.9%.

-We know that the virus is still circulating, so it is extremely unlikely that all these positives are false.
+We know that the virus was still circulating at this time, so it is extremely unlikely that all these positives are false.
 However, it is important to consider whether many of the small number of positive tests we do have might be false.
-There are a couple of main reasons we do not think that is the case.
+There are two main reasons we do not think that is the case.

-Symptoms are an indication that someone has the virus; therefore, if there are many false-positives, we would expect to see more false-positives occurring among those not reporting symptoms.
-If that were the case, then risk factors such as working in health care would be more strongly associated with symptomatic infections than with asymptomatic infections.
+Symptoms are an indication that someone has the virus; but are reported in a minority of participants at each visit.
+We might expect that false-positives would not report symptoms or might report fewer symptoms (because the positive is false).
+Overall, therefore, of the positives we find, we would expect to see most of the false-positives would occur among those not reporting symptoms.
+If that were the case, then risk factors would be more strongly associated with symptomatic infections than without reported symptoms infections.
 However, in our data the risk factors for testing positive are equally strong for both symptomatic and asymptomatic infections.

 The impact on our estimates

-We have used Bayesian analysis to calculate what prevalence would be in two different scenarios, one with medium sensitivity and the other with low sensitivity.
-Table 1 shows these results alongside the weighted estimate of the percentage testing positive in the period from 28 August to 10 September.
+We have used Bayesian analysis to calculate what prevalence would be in two different scenarios, one with medium test sensitivity and the other with low test sensitivity.
+Table 1 shows these results alongside the weighted estimate of the percentage testing positive in the period from 6 to 19 September 2020.